How to Finance a Roll-Up Acquisition

 i.
 Increased valuation multiples

 Larger companies typically command higher multiples than their smaller counterparts.
-This presents an interesting opportunity if it occurs.
+This scenario presents an interesting opportunity.
 The sponsor has the potential for a profitable exit if no efficiencies are gained.
 This advantage is colloquially known as "multiples arbitrage."

 ii.
 Efficiency gains